"""A class for manipulating time series based on measurements at

 raise ValueError(msg)

-sampling_period = sampling_period_timedelta
+sampling_period = (

 return sampling_period

-[docs] def sample(
+def sample(

 ):

-"""Sampling at regular time periods.
+"""Sampling at regular time periods."""

 start, end, mask = self._check_boundaries(start, end)